kaalisandhya/learn-github/README.md

 # learn-github

-This is for tutuorial purpose
+This is for tutourial practice fbased on eduraka's github course